VRJams/vrjams.github.io/docs/graphics.md

  - [OpenGL shading docs](https://www.khronos.org/files/opengles_shading_language.pdf)
  - [Shader Toy](https://www.shadertoy.com/)

-Don't be afraid to experiment and test, shaders can be complicated but even basic functions and some creativity can give you a lot of great results.
+Don't be afraid to experiment and test, shaders can be complicated, but even basic functions and some creativity can give you a lot of great results.
 Trying random code from the internet is also highly encouraged

 LOVR shaders can communicate with the main Lua program by two means:
  - `uniforms <type> <name>` values, passed to the GPU with `shader:send(<name>, <value>)`, such as positions in 3D or other simple data
- - `ShaderBlocks` which can pass much more data easily, such as a tables of objects and more
+ - `ShaderBlocks` which can pass much more data easily, such as a table of objects and more

-For more info make reference to the [New Shader Block Docs](https://lovr.org/docs/v0.15.0/lovr.graphics.newShaderBlock) and [Shader Block Docs](https://lovr.org/docs/v0.15.0/ShaderBlock)
+For more info, make reference to the [New Shader Block Docs](https://lovr.org/docs/v0.15.0/lovr.graphics.newShaderBlock) and [Shader Block Docs](https://lovr.org/docs/v0.15.0/ShaderBlock)

-A correct usage of shaders and other functions can be used to completely overhaul the 3D rendering process, allowing you to draw images with methods such as [RayMarching](https://www.youtube.com/watch?v=PGtv-dBi2wE).
+A correct usage of shaders and other functions can be used to completely overhaul the 3D rendering process, allowing you to draw images with methods such as [Ray Marching](https://www.youtube.com/watch?v=PGtv-dBi2wE).

 ### Vertex Shaders
 --------------------------------------------------------------------------------------------------------------